Rothfive/Tortoise_cloud/Training.md

 * `current batch / total batches`: how far along you are within an epoch
 * `iteration throughput rate`: the time it took to process the last iteration
 * `ETA`: estimated time to completion; will use the iteration throughput rate to estimate
+	- **!**NOTE**!**: this is currently broken, I'm not sure what broke it
 * `Loss`: the last reported loss value
 * `LR`: the last reported learning rate
 * `Next milestone in:` reports the next "milestone" for training, and how many more iterations left to reach it.
+	- **!**NOTE**!**: this is currently broken too.

 Metrics like loss rates and learning rates get reported back after every iteration.
 This is useful to see how "ready" your model/finetune is.

 If something goes wrong, please consult the output, as, more than likely, you've ran out of memory.
+On systems where VRAM is really tight, it seems pretty easy for it to get upset and OOM.

 After you're done, the process will close itself, and you are now free to use the newly baked model.

-You can then head on over to the `Settings` tab, reload the model listings, and select your newly trained model in the `Autoregressive Model` dropdown.
+You can then head on over to the `Settings` tab, reload the model listings, and select your newly trained model in the `Autoregressive Model` dropdown, or utilize the `auto` feature and it should be deduced when using the voice with the same name as the dataset you trained it on.

 ### Training Graphs